-Here you can find the latest information for students, staff and Fellows about how Trinity is working to reduce the risk of COVID infection.
-Please be considerate of others and enable those who wish or need to reduce close contact, maintain social distance, and wear face coverings in all settings.
+Here you can find the latest information for students, staff and Fellows, as well as visitors, about how Trinity is working to reduce the risk of COVID infection in College.
+Please check this page regularly as College policies and guidance relating to COVID are subject to change.

 Students can find more information from the University about vaccinations.